Respiratory Syncytial Virus (RSV) for a 5-Year-Old? Yep!

 I want to share this story because every time I read an article warning about the dangers of RSV, they only talk about babies and the elderly.
 I want to share our story that older children can also get respiratory syncytial virus (especially those with asthma)!
 They can also be sick enough to be in the hospital for a week.

 Trust your instinct.
-If you think something isn't quite right with your child, and they have any of the severe symptoms listed above, call your doctor ASAP or go to the nearest ER.
+If you think something isn't quite right with your child, and they have any of the severe symptoms listed above, call your doctor as soon as possible or go to the nearest ER.

 You could save your child's life.